chrvadala/react-svg-pan-zoom/README.md

   - `onMouseDown` - handler for mousedown `fn(viewerEvent)`

 ## ViewerEvent attributes
 Your event handlers will be passed instances of `ViewerEvent`.
 It has some useful attributes (See below).
-If your purpose demands you to have  the original React event instance (`SyntheticEvent`), it is provided by `event.originalEvent`.
+If, for your purpose, you need the original React event instance (`SyntheticEvent), you can get it through `event.originalEvent`.

   - `SyntheticEvent originalEvent` - The original React event
   - `SVGSVGElement SVGViewer` - Reference to SVGViewer
-  - `object` - coordinate (x,y) of the event mapped to SVG coordinates
+  - `object` - coordinates (x,y) of the event mapped to SVG coordinates
   - `number x` - x coordinate of the event mapped to SVG coordinates
   - `number y` - y coordinate of the event mapped to SVG coordinates
   - `number scaleFactor` - zoom level